 - Snowdrop (Galanthus nivalis)

 - The Common Shield fern

 In the meadow, native wildflower seeds may be scattered on the grave and the surrounding area after the burial.
 The mix should be chosen to suit the clay sub-soil.

 Native species are not easily found at the garden centre but can be ordered from specialist nurseries including these suppliers:

 Mementoes and plants at the burial ground

-In order to conserve the natural habitat and protect bereaved families, graves must not be gardened and nothing should be placed or planted and no seeds should be scattered on the graves without consent from the Custodian, Sarah.
+In order to conserve the natural habitat and protect bereaved families, graves must not be gardened and nothing should be placed or planted and no seeds should be scattered on the graves without consent from the Custodian, Sally.
 She can advise on native species and a supplier.

 Our aim is to keep everything as natural as possible to maintain and enhance the local biodiversity.
 Anything that appears without our consent will be removed.
 Please make sure that this is right for you before you commit to the burial ground.
 It will not suit everyone.

 Hand Crafted Memorials

 If you would like to commission a contemporary memorial for your home or garden, we recommend contacting Elysium Memorials.
 They are a group of artists and craftsmen that make beautiful, personal, bespoke memorials to keep close to you.
 Watch their video here.